Band-in-a-Box® 2020 for Windows® User's Guide

 Band-in-a-Box is a powerful and creative music composition tool for exploring and developing musical ideas with near-instantaneous feedback.
 Over the years many features have been added to Band-in-a-Box – Notation and Lyrics, Piano Roll, 16-channel MIDI multi-tracks, harmonization, the StyleMaker and StylePicker, a live performance Conductor window, Medley Maker, and 24 –substyle Multistyles.
 The Soloist and the Melodist are popular “intelligent” features that generate professional solos or even create whole new songs from scratch.
 RealDrums add the human element of a live drummer while RealTracks add even more live session musicians, bringing the entire Band-in-a-Box arrangement to life.
 You can even record your own UserTracks and Band-in-a-Box will play them just like RealTracks!
 Or use the MIDI SuperTracks for MIDI tracks with a “real feel” that you can edit and arrange.
 The Audio Chord Wizard has the amazing ability to analyze, extract, and show the chords from audio recordings on-screen and then write them to the Band-in-a-Box Chord Sheet.

 The inclusion of digital audio features makes Band-in-a-Box the perfect tool for creating, playing, and recording your music with MIDI, vocals, and acoustic instruments.
 Band-in-a-Box for Windows® can also record an acoustic instrument or voice to add to the composition, with processing through its own DirectX audio effects.
-Its built-in TC Helicon audio harmonies will turn your audio track into multiple harmony parts or adjust its pitch, with vibrato and scooping effects for up to sixteen realistic choral parts.
+Its built-in audio harmonies will turn your audio track into multiple harmony parts or adjust its pitch.
 Use the Mixer window to select parts, set levels, and create a polished final mix.

 You can print out your finished creation with lyrics, chords, repeats and endings, DC markings, and codas, or save it as a graphics file for web publication or to e-mail to a friend.
 And when you are ready to let others hear your composition, you can burn it directly to an audio CD.
 Or save your composition as a Windows® Media File (or in any other compressed formats you have) for a file that’s “Internet ready.”